kogleron/memo/README.md

 - [ ] Add visibility for memos.
 Private memos only for owner, public will be used for subscriptions.
 - [ ] Add subscriptions.
 Subscriber will receive notifications about new publisher's memos.
 Publisher's memos will be used in daily bot postings.
 - [ ] Link internal users with telegram accounts via id not name
+- [ ] Store images localy, if there are urls to png or jpg files in new memos.